National University of Ireland, Galway

 Course Selection and Transfer Credit

-Use the Visiting Students Handbook to select courses.
-You can only take courses listed in this catalog.
+Use the course catalog to select courses.
 To view course descriptions, click on the department link included at the top of each department's course list.

 USM students can take 20-30 ECTS credits per semester to earn 12-18 USM credits.
 USM students pay a flat tuition fee to Galway, regardless of how many credits are taken.
 Information about fees is listed under the cost section of this webpage.